 Luke DeLalio has done virtually everything in the arts - from painting to stage directing to music composition to playwriting and filmmaking.
 His fine art is informed by all this.

-Originally a musician, Luke spent many years as a record producer and audio engineer before tinnitus ended that aspect of his career.
+A musician since childhood, Luke spent years as a guitarist, record producer and audio engineer before tinnitus ended that aspect of his career.
 He pivoted into stage directing, and then playwriting.
+Somewhere in there he picked up photography, and became a sought after headshot photographer in NYC.
 Drawing and painting as his principle focus came late—he was in his mid-forties and, like usual, looking for a new challenge.

 Poetry and song lyrics exert a presence in much of Luke’s work.
-Most images are poetic in nature, hinting at ideas rather obliquely, leaving the viewer to puzzle out themes and meaning on their own.
-Things are riddles more than maps.
+Most images are poetic in nature, hinting at ideas obliquely, leaving the viewer to puzzle out themes and meaning on their own - riddles not maps.
 Of course, Luke’s theatre background is obvious in the narrative and character elements which populate much of the work.

 In addition to fine art, Luke is a graphic and web designer/developer, and is the founder of Fun Trubble, a bizarre t-shirt company.